London Youth Choir Bursary Fund

 Emily Sanders, General Manager

-Emily runs London Youth Choir, day to day managing the office side of things and ensuring that rehearsals and performances run like clockwork.
+Emily runs London Youth Choir, day to day managing the operational side of things and ensuring that rehearsals and performances run like clockwork.

 Hannah Benyon, Pastoral Care Manager